NestedFP: High-Performance, Memory-Efficient Dual-Precision Floating Point Support for LLMs: Motivation

 \subsection{How to Implement Dual-Precision LLM Serving?}

-To enable adaptive use of both FP8 and FP16 precision in LLM serving, two straightforward implementation strategies can be considered: separate storage and on-the-fly dequantization.
+To enable dynamic switching between FP16 and FP8 modes in LLM serving, two straightforward implementation strategies can be considered: separate storage and on-the-fly dequantization.

-\para{Separate Storage} One simple approach is to maintain both FP8 and FP16 models in memory and switch between them based on task requirements.
-While this enables the on-demand selection between lower- and higher-precision models, it results in a 50\% memory overhead—an impractical burden for LLM serving systems already constrained by model size.
-This memory capacity overhead not only limits the maximum model size that can be deployed but also reduces the available memory for key-value (KV) caching, thereby restricting the number of concurrent requests and degrading overall serving throughput.
+\para{Separate Storage} One simple approach is to maintain both FP16 and FP8 models in memory and switch between them according to system load fluctuations.
+While this enables fast switching, it introduces a 50\% memory overhead—a significant burden for LLM serving systems already constrained by model size.
+This memory capacity overhead not only limits the maximum deployable model size but also reduces the available memory for key-value (KV) caching, thereby restricting the number of concurrent requests and ultimately degrading overall serving throughput.

-\para{On-the-fly Quantization} An alternative approach is to store only the FP16 model and perform on-the-fly quantization to enable execution on FP8 tensor cores.
-Unlike the separate storage method, this approach avoids additional memory capacity overhead.
-However, it can lead to severely suboptimal GEMM performance in FP8 mode.
-Despite executing in 8-bit precision, the full 16-bit weights must still be fetched from memory, effectively doubling memory traffic compared to native FP8 execution.
-As a result, memory bandwidth becomes a bottleneck, limiting the potential throughput gains of FP8 and negating its advantages over the FP16 baseline.
+\para{On-the-fly Quantization} An alternative approach is to store only the FP16 model and perform on-the-fly quantization to perform computation in FP8.
+Unlike the separate storage strategy, this approach avoids additional memory capacity overhead.
+However, its FP8 performance is suboptimal; although computation is carried out by FP8 units with high throughput, the full 16-bit weights must still be loaded from memory, effectively doubling memory traffic compared to native FP8 execution.
+As a result, memory bandwidth becomes a bottleneck, limiting the achievable throughput and diminishing much of FP8’s advantage over the FP16 baseline.

-These limitations highlight the need for a more sophisticated dual-precision serving mechanism—one that eliminates additional memory overhead while enabling efficient GEMM execution in both FP16 and FP8 modes.
+These limitations highlight the need for a more sophisticated dual-precision serving mechanism—one that eliminates additional memory overhead while enabling efficient GEMM execution in both FP8 and FP16 modes.